 Resumes, CVs & Cover Letters

 The average recruiter or hiring manager spends 6 seconds reviewing a resume.
-Check out this resume checklist that goes more in depth into how to meet criteria to make your resume as compelling as possible.
+Check out this resume guide that goes more in depth into how to meet criteria to make your resume as compelling as possible.

 The top 6 factors in determining whether your resume moves to the next step in the process are: